terra-money/docs/docs/node/installation.md

 Modify the `Service` section from the given sample above to suit your settings.
 Note that even if we raised the number of open files for a process, we still need to include `LimitNOFILE`.

-After creating a service definition file, you should execute `systemctl daemon-reload`.
+After creating a service definition file, you should execute `systemctl daemon-reload` and `systemctl enable terrad`

 ### Controlling the service